Have you ever wondered why broken bones can mend but your teeth can’t?

 The photo below is provided by the Weston A. Price Foundation.

-Our modern diet has greatly effected our dental health.
+Our modern food choices have greatly affected our dental health.
 There are populations throughout the world that still eat a native diet and have no need for braces or dental care.
 Dr. Weston A Price was a dentist who traveled the world investigating why some isolated native tribes had nearly perfect white teeth even through they didn’t own a toothbrush.
-He compared their diets with our modern diets and found some interesting things.
+He compared their food choices with our modern foods and found some interesting things.

-The main cause of tooth decay came down to these diet results:
+The main cause of tooth decay came down to these food results:

 - High phytic-acid rich foods